 Posts at Rossall Point

-Post Tops at Rossall School
+Post Tops near Rossall School

 What are these wooden posts sticking up in the beach in front of Rossall School?
 They run at a different angle to the groyne at the left.
 What are they?